|Course Number||Course Title and Description||Credit Hours|

 This course introduces students to health care administration and management principles.
 Topics include aspects of business planning, compliance and quality programs, and organizational and human resource concepts.
 Students develop an understanding of the role of manager/supervisor relative to the goals and objectives of a physical therapy practice or department.
 Supervision of personnel and ethical and legal issues associated with PT practice will be presented.
 Current topics in regulatory and reimbursement guidelines will be explored.

 Concentrates on the health promotion and prevention needs of a diverse population.
 Content includes theories on wellness, health behavior models, motivational strategies and the provision of services by physical therapists that promote the health and quality of life of individuals and groups.
-Epidemiology is introduced for the purposes of planning health promotion and prevention services.
-The impact of nutrition on health is also a component of this course.
-An introduction to standardized tests and measures, interpretation of data collected, and development of a plan of care related to health promotion and prevention are primary components of this course.
+Epidemiology is introduced for the purposes of planning health promotion and prevention services as well as the impact of nutrition on health.
+Standardized tests and measures, interpretation of data collected, and development of a plan of care related to health promotion and prevention are primary components of this course.

 Students investigate traditional and contemporary theories of motor control and their application to movement in this course.
 Opportunities to review current technology utilized in motion analysis is considered with regards to clinical applications.
 Kinetic and kinematic data from motion analysis devices are incorporated into movement analysis.
 Emerging evidence in motor control is discussed.